 Dr. Steve Kay currently serves as the Director of the MESH (Medicine, Engineering, Sciences, and Humanities) Academy, the Director of the USC Michelson Center for Convergent Bioscience, and is a Provost Professor of Neurology, Biomedical Engineering and Biological Sciences at the Keck School of Medicine of USC.
 He held the position as the 21st dean of the USC Dornsife College of Letters, Arts and Sciences from 2012 to 2015.

 Dr. Kay is one of the world’s top experts on the genetics and genomics of circadian rhythms.
-Having published more than 200 papers, he was named by Thomson Reuters as one of “The World’s Most Influential Scientific Minds” from 2014 to 2017 and has been cited in Science magazine’s “Breakthroughs of the Year” three times since 1997.
+Having published more than 200 papers, he was named by Thomson Reuters as one of “The World’s Most Inﬂuential Scientiﬁc Minds” from 2014 to 2022 and has been cited in Science magazine’s “Breakthroughs of the Year” three times since 1997.
 In 2008, Dr. Kay was elected as a member of the National Academy of Sciences.
-In 2009 he was elected as a fellow of the American Association for the Advancement of Science, and in 2011 he was awarded the American Society of Plant Biologists’ 2011 Martin Gibbs Medal for his pioneering work in plant sciences.
+In 2009 he was elected as a fellow of the American Association for the Advancement of Science.
+Dr. Kay received the Directors Award for Research by the Society for Re-search on Biological Rhythms in 2020 and named an SRBR Pioneer in 2021.